jlwebuser/imageutil/README.md

 <strong>makelst.py</strong> - reads a directoy of jpg and txt files that are of the yolo_mark format transforms to stdout a LST file that can be input   to im2rec.py so you can make a mxnet REC file for training or validation...

-<strong>resizeimg.py</strong>Resize all jpg files in a directory preserving aspect ratio.
+<strong>resizeimg.py</strong> - Resize all jpg files in a directory preserving aspect ratio.

-<strong>dvr.py</strong>Class implements a simple recorder for short clips into an mp4 file.
+<strong>dvr.py</strong> - Class implements a simple recorder for short clips into an mp4 file.
 It is built to record a short clip of recgonition images after a network has detected an object.
 Once triggered it runs for a specified duration to get context after a detection occurrs.